saulpw/visidata/docs/viewtsv.md

 `rows` is a list of Python objects.
 The row definition ('rowdef') for the TsvSheet is a tuple of values, with each position corresponding to one column.

-            with open(self.source, encoding=vdtui.options.encoding) as fp:
+            with open(self.source, encoding=options.encoding) as fp:

 `source` is the filename, which has been passed to the constructor (see the last line with `run()`).